hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_domain.html.markdown

 * `tags` - (Optional) A mapping of tags to assign to the resource.

+---

-`input_mapping_fields` supports the following:
+A `input_mapping_fields` supports the following:

-* `id` - (Optional) Specifies the id of the EventGrid Event to associate with the domain
+* `id` - (Optional) Specifies the id of the EventGrid Event to associate with the domain.
+Changing this forces a new resource to be created.

-* `topic` - (Optional) Specifies the topic of the EventGrid Event to associate with the domain
+* `topic` - (Optional) Specifies the topic of the EventGrid Event to associate with the domain.
+Changing this forces a new resource to be created.

-* `event_type` - (Optional) Specifies the event type of the EventGrid Event to associate with the domain
+* `event_type` - (Optional) Specifies the event type of the EventGrid Event to associate with the domain.
+Changing this forces a new resource to be created.

-* `event_time` - (Optional) Specifies the event time of the EventGrid Event to associate with the domain
+* `event_time` - (Optional) Specifies the event time of the EventGrid Event to associate with the domain.
+Changing this forces a new resource to be created.

-* `data_version` - (Optional) Specifies the data version of the EventGrid Event to associate with the domain
+* `data_version` - (Optional) Specifies the data version of the EventGrid Event to associate with the domain.
+Changing this forces a new resource to be created.

-* `subject` - (Optional) Specifies the subject of the EventGrid Event to associate with the domain
+* `subject` - (Optional) Specifies the subject of the EventGrid Event to associate with the domain.
+Changing this forces a new resource to be created.

+---

-`input_mapping_default_values` supports the following:
+A `input_mapping_default_values` supports the following:

-* `event_type` - (Optional) Specifies the default event type of the EventGrid Event to associate with the domain
+* `event_type` - (Optional) Specifies the default event type of the EventGrid Event to associate with the domain.
+Changing this forces a new resource to be created.

-* `data_version` - (Optional) Specifies the default data version of the EventGrid Event to associate with the domain
+* `data_version` - (Optional) Specifies the default data version of the EventGrid Event to associate with the domain.
+Changing this forces a new resource to be created.

-* `subject` - (Optional) Specifies the default subject of the EventGrid Event to associate with the domain
+* `subject` - (Optional) Specifies the default subject of the EventGrid Event to associate with the domain.
+Changing this forces a new resource to be created.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The EventGrid Domain ID.
+* `id` - The ID of the EventGrid Domain.

 * `endpoint` - The Endpoint associated with the EventGrid Domain.